simonrose121/phd/_posts/2016-11-22-wider-reading.md

 ### Common Themes

 - Working memory (can children hold sufficient information in their heads in order to solve problems?)
-- Abstraction (establishing new levels of complexity than can be applied to multiple concepts)
+- Abstraction (establishing new levels of complexity than can be applied to multiple contexts)